-- A. Discretionary function ✓ - B. Not a discretionary function
+- A. Discretionary function ✓B. Not a discretionary function

-Dead tree in national park falls on passing car because of inadequate "windshield inspections" of hazards on roads in park.
+A dead tree in a national park falls on a passing car because of inadequate "windshield inspections" of hazards on park roads.

-Dead tree in national park falls on passing car because of inadequate "windshield inspections" of hazards on roads in park.
+A dead tree in a national park falls on a passing car because of inadequate "windshield inspections" of hazards on park roads.

-- A. Discretionary function ✓ - B. Not a discretionary function
+- A. Discretionary function ✓B. Not a discretionary function

-Dead tree in national forest falls on contractor because of treatment from previous, failed deforestation effort.
-Contractor, not warned about dead trees, was hired to cut down trees in renewed effort.
+A dead tree in a national forest falls on a contractor because of treatment from a previous, failed deforestation effort.
+The contractor was hired to cut down trees in a renewed effort; he not warned about dead trees,.

-Dead tree in national forest falls on contractor because of treatment from previous, failed deforestation effort.

-Contractor, not warned about dead trees, was hired to cut down trees in renewed effort.
+A dead tree in a national forest falls on a contractor because of treatment from a previous, failed deforestation effort.
+The contractor was hired to cut down trees in a renewed effort; he not warned about dead trees,.